In the news – 15-21 June

-As it is Learning Disability week, John Turnbull, Subject Lead for Learning Disability Nursing and student, Lauretta Ofulue, talked to BBC Radio Northampton about what is great about the profession.
-Listen again (from 2hr 8mins).
+As it is Learning Disability week, John Turnbull, Subject Lead for Learning Disability Nursing and student, Lauretta Ofulue, talked to BBC Radio Northampton about what is great about the profession (clip unavailable).

 The University has strengthened its partnership with the home of British motorsport by signing an official strategic international agreement.
-The University’s China and Emerging Economies Centre has signed a Memorandum of Understanding with Silverstone Circuits Ltd (SCL) to help forge a strategic partnership as SCL looks to explore opportunities in China.
-As reported by East Midlands Business Link.
+The University’s China and Emerging Economies Centre has signed a Memorandum of Understanding with Silverstone Circuits Ltd (SCL) to help forge a strategic partnership as SCL looks to explore opportunities in China (East Midlands Business Link – link unavailable).